Peace as the capacity to deal with conflicts positively

 Why do we need medical peace work?

 - Violence has a huge impact on health.
-Violence, in its various forms, acting at different levels, is a major cause of global morbidity and mortality.
+Violence, in its various forms, at different levels, is a major cause of global morbidity and mortality.

 - Health professionals can easily become the perpetrators of violence.
 This can happen intentionally (through the abuse of power, through neglect, or omission), and unintentionally (by being part of a violent structure).